vknukala/digital-diary/README.md

 **Digital Diary API**

 This is an API for creating new users and store their personal thoughts, memoris, pictures etc It uses Spring boot framework and Mongo DB for persistance.
+JWT token authentication is used for authenticating the resources

 The following are the REST end points